 Sleepwalking or somnambulism is still something of a medical mystery.
 While all its causes have not yet been pinpointed, there is reason to believe heredity, stress, and sleep deprivation play a role.
 Fatigue, sleeping on a full bladder, and external factors like a new or uncomfortable sleeping environment may also trigger sleepwalking.
 So can alcohol and certain medications.

-Lavender, jasmine, rosemary, snake plant, spider plant, and English Ivy are a few bedroom plants that help you sleep better.
-Research suggests that these plants can lower your blood pressure and heart rate and soothe your senses, lulling you into peaceful slumber.
+Lavender, jasmine, rosemary, snake plant, spider plant, Gardenia, and English Ivy are a few bedroom plants that help you sleep better.
+Research suggests that these plants can lower your blood pressure and heart rate and soothe your senses, lulling you into a peaceful slumber.
 While rosemary, jasmine, and lavender promote sleep by reducing stress and lifting mood, even in babies, snake and spider plants purify the air.

 Sleeping on your side, losing excess weight, and avoiding alcohol and smoking can help if you are snoring regularly.
 Anti-snoring devices like nasal strips, chin strips, and mandibular advancement devices can also reduce snoring by allowing you to breathe properly through your nose.
 Natural remedies such as yogurt, turmeric, and pineapple, as well as saline nasal washes and peppermint steam inhalations, can come in handy if a stuffy nose is making you snore.